ankitects/faqs/src/the-2021-scheduler.md

 When burying is enabled, cards are now excluded from the queues at the start of a study session.
-Previously if you had 10 forward and 10 reversed cards, the counts would start at 20 and jump down as you review, but now they'll start directly at 10.
-The actual burying still happens as you review cards.
+Previously if you had 10 forward and 10 reversed cards, the counts would start at 20 and jump down as you review, but with v3 they'll start directly at 10.

-Because exclusion is done when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
-The overview screen will point out the number of cards that will be buried.
+Because burying is done when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
+The overview screen will point out the number of cards that will be buried in grey.

-Learning cards that cross a day boundary can now be buried like reviews and new cards, and there is a new option available that controls whether they should be buried or not.
+In the v3 scheduler, learning cards that cross a day boundary can be buried like review and new cards.

 ### Fuzz